GOPC

 Background

 Dermatological problems are frequently presented by patients in the primary care setting, either as the main complaint or as complications of other illnesses.
 However, it is widely recognised that there has been relatively little undergraduate training to meet the need of healthcare practitioners in today's primary care setting.
-As a result, many of them have, over the years, attended various stand alone lectures or seminars in order to improve their skills in looking after skin problems.
+As a result, many of them have, over the years, attended various stand-alone lectures or seminars in order to improve their skills in looking after skin problems.

 Objectives